mmoehabb/goweb-template/README.md

 As you probably know `main.go` is the starting point of your go application.
 In this template, the server is started and its endpoints declared explicitly in `main.go`, however it shall have direct access only to [hanlders](#handlers) which it uses in defining the endpoints (attaching fiber handlers).

 #### cmd
-Just an extra tool used as a shorthand for commands, as shown [below](#./cmd (Only Linux)).
+Just an extra tool used as a shorthand for commands, as shown [below](#cmd-only-linux).
 You can safely delete it.

 #### handlers
 This package (directory) includes all fiber callback functions, used in `main.go`, aggregated or grouped into different packages (directories).
 And for each sub-package there should exist two files: `types.go` and `validators.go`; the first defines related types to the group (i.e. User, Credentials...etc), whereas the latter defines different validate functions to be used in handlers while getting users inputs (requests payloads).